KatharinaJacoby/01-project-CareFirst/Day 5 icu_capacity_modeling_summary.md

-# ICU Capacity Modeling — Progress Summary
+# Day 5 ICU Capacity Modeling — Progress Summary

 ## 1. Project Overview
 We aimed to build a hospital capacity prediction model focusing on **ICU and non-ICU bed availability** at UKE (Universitätsklinikum Hamburg-Eppendorf), with realistic department sizes.